 Reduce your home-made computer's chances of trouble by keeping the parts close together and the wires as short as possible.
 Put IC sockets right up against each other with almost no room between them.
 For home construction, go for a board no more than 6" (15cm) square (at least the part that is used for the processor's immediate buses).

-If you don't have a ground plane, it's good to put a power-and-ground hub in the middle, with a star-type arrangement connecting all the ICs' power and ground pins to the distribution area in the center, then in addition, also daisy-chain them to get short power and ground connections between the various ICs, not just to the center, kind of like a spider web.
+If you don't have a ground plane, make the finest grid of power and ground connections that you practically can.
 Also put a capacitor in the range of .01µF to 0.1µF across each IC at the power and ground pins with leads as short as possible.
 It should be monolithic ceramic or multilayer ceramic.
 Things like the temperature coefficient won't really matter for this application.
-The distribution area in the center will have such capacitors from +5V to ground as well as a tantalum, or better yet, an OS-CON capacitor.
-OS-CON capacitors' high-frequency impedance is much, much lower than electrolytics'— even lower than tantalums'.
+The power-entry point will have such capacitors from VDD to ground as well as a tantalum, or better yet, an OS-CON capacitor.
+OS-CON capacitors' high-frequency impedance is much, much lower than electrolytics'—even lower than tantalums'.
 OS-CON (Organic SemiCONductive electrolyte) is a capacitor type made by Sanyo and a couple of other companies.

 If you later want to get into higher speeds, I strongly recommend this sticky forum topic ("Techniques for reliable high-speed digital circuits") for the why's and how-to's, with a load of links.
 Additionally, and partly included there: